elusivecodes/FyrePeriod/README.md

 **Overlaps With**

-Determine if this period overlaps with another Period.
+Determine whether this period overlaps with another Period.

 - `$other` is the *Period* to compare against.